LukeShomaker/Capstone-Project/README.txt

 OPNsense/Surricata:
 OPNsense is a software that can be used as a router for this setup.
+Surricata is the default IDS that is installed on OPNsense.

 Wazuh Stack:
 This stack manages the visualization software to see reports based on malicious traffic on the network.